paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

 Candidate Acceptance Function:

+* `check_upward_messages(P: ParaId, Vec<UpwardMessage>`:
+  1. Checks that there are at most `config.max_upward_msg_num_per_candidate` messages.
+  1. Checks each upward message individually depending on its kind:
+  1. If the message kind is `Dispatchable`:
+      1. Check that `data` actually decodes to a valid entrypoint / dispatchable
+      1. Check that the entrypoint weight doesn't exceed `config.max_parachain_ump_dispatch_weight`
+      1. Verify that `RelayDispatchQueueSize` for `P` has enough capacity for the message (NOTE that should include all processed upward messages of the `Dispatchable` kind up to this point!)
 * `check_processed_downward_messages(P: ParaId, processed_downward_messages)`:
   1. Checks that `DownwardMessageQueues` for `P` is at least `processed_downward_messages` long.
   1. Checks that `processed_downward_messages` is at least 1 if `DownwardMessageQueues` for `P` is not empty.